closedcube/ClosedCube_I2C_Arduino/README.md

 ClosedCube I2C-driver library for Arduino
 =================================================================

-This is a wrapper library for Arduino <code>Wire.h</code> APIs and exponses standard I2C methods to simplfy implementation I2C sensors and devices.
+This is a wrapper library for Arduino <code>Wire.h</code> APIs and exposes standard I2C methods to simplfy implementation I2C sensors and devices.

 The following ClosedCube sensors use this library: